TejaChilumula/CMPE-255-Assignment_02/README.md

 ---

-## 🌟 Assignment 2: Mastering the Art of Low-Code Data Mining with PyCaret 🌟
+## 🌟 Task 2: Mastering the Art of Low-Code Data Mining with PyCaret 🌟

 ### 📌 Introduction:
 [PyCaret](https://pycaret.org/) is your trusty 🛠 low-code machine learning wand in Python.
 From data prep to model deployment, it's a whirlwind tour that lasts mere seconds.